Delivering People-Centered Integrated Care (PCIC)

 Shared Medical Resources to Benefit More People

-China has invested heavily in primary care and made great progress in improving health quality, but there are still significant gaps among different regions.
+China has invested heavily in primary care and made great progress in improving health quality, but there were still significant gaps among different regions.
 PCIC emphasized to start health care from primary care, rather than centralizing outpatient services in large hospitals.

-According to International lessons, Dinesh said: "China needs to build an alliance of suppliers with joint responsibility."
+According to International lessons, Dinesh said: "China needed to build an alliance of suppliers with joint responsibility."
 This alliance would introduce the evidence-based clinical management approach to diseases and encourage the provision of integrated services for the payment status of service providers.
 Dinesh addressed the importance of the integrated health management information system —— gathering information by using telemedicine and information systems to support training, consultation, and decision-making.

 "This is a systematic transformation: the integration from services to payment, to the integration of information system, and then to the integration of the whole medical service organization."
 “We can use information to make decisions with a more extensive perspective for better providing medical and health services.
 Eventually, the system would strengthen quality control and safety of patients."